 Many progressive diseases are categorized into stages that describe symptoms and general experiences that patients and their families can expect.
 A respected system that divides Alzheimer's into seven stages was developed by Dr. Barry Reisberg from New York University (NYU).1

-There are noticeable cognitive changes with impaired function that can affect organizational skills, word selection, misplacement of personal possessions and remembering names of new people.
+- Stage 3: Mild decline - There are noticeable cognitive changes and impairments with functions that can affect organizational skills, word selection, misplacement of personal possessions, and remembering the names of new people.
 This can be among the most difficult stages for loved ones, as the prospect of looming decline sets in for the family, including the person with Alzheimer's.

-There are clear indications of dementia including decline in short term memory, forgetting personal history, and an inability to manage finances or pay bills.
+- Stage 4: Moderate decline - There are clear indications of dementia, including the decline in short-term memory, forgetting personal history, and an inability to manage finances or pay bills.

-Confusion is the hallmark of Stage 6.
-Constant supervision is required including professional care for many.
+- Stage 6: Severe decline - Confusion is the hallmark of Stage 6.
+Constant supervision is required, including professional care for many.
 Major personality changes and behavior problems can present, as can a loss of awareness of surroundings and the loss of bladder and bowel control.

-In the final stage of Alzheimer's, most people lose the ability to communicate or respond to their environment.
-They need assistance with all aspects of life including eating and may lose their ability to swallow.
-Autonomic nervous system functions that we don't think about like heart rate, breathing, digestion, and sleep cycles can be severely affected.
+- Stage 7: Very severe decline - In the final stage of Alzheimer's, most people lose the ability to communicate or respond to their environment.
+They need assistance with all aspects of life, including eating, and may lose their ability to swallow.
+Autonomic nervous system functions that we don't think about, like heart rate, breathing, digestion, and sleep cycles, can be severely affected.